EasternSauce/rpg-game/README.txt

-a generic rpg game using SFML library
+a generic pokemon-inspired amateur rpg game using SFML library